-&lt;sup>43 This Article requires that at some point in the Results Management process, the Athlete or other Person shall be provided the opportunity for a timely, fair and impartial hearing.
+43 This Article requires that at some point in the Results Management process, the Athlete or other Person shall be provided the opportunity for a timely, fair and impartial hearing.
 These principles are also found in Article 6.1 of the Convention for the Protection of Human Rights and Fundamental Freedoms and are principles generally accepted in international law.

-- comply with the requirements of the International Standard for Results Management. - 8.2.2 Each member shall be appointed for a term of four years.
-A member may be re-appointed by Sport Ireland.
-If a member dies or resigns, Sport Ireland may appoint a new member to fill the resultant vacancy.
-The member so appointed shall be appointed for the remainder of the term of the member who occasioned the vacancy. - 8.2.3 Each member shall be appointed on the basis that he or she is in a position to hear cases under Article 8 of the Rules fairly and impartially and that they are Operationally Independent. - 8.2.4 Sport Ireland shall also appoint a Registrar in accordance with the Disciplinary Procedures to assist the Irish Sport Anti-Doping Disciplinary Panel.
+dies or resigns, a new member may be appointed, in accordance with the Disciplinary Procedures, to fill the resultant vacancy.
+The member so appointed shall be appointed for the remainder of the term of the member who occasioned the vacancy.

+- 8.2.3 Each member shall be appointed on the basis that he or she is in a position to hear cases under Article 8 of the Rules fairly and impartially and that they are Operationally Independent. - 8.2.4 Sport Ireland shall also appoint a Registrar in accordance with the Disciplinary Procedures to assist the Irish Sport Anti-Doping Disciplinary Panel.